-- 88. The Scheme Administration Regulations require a written notice of resignation by the scheme auditor which should contain either: - a statement specifying the circumstances; or - a declaration of no circumstances. - 89.
+- 86. The Scheme Administration Regulations require a written notice of resignation by the scheme auditor which should contain either. - a statement specifying the circumstances; or - a declaration of no circumstances - 87.
 The statement is made by the outgoing scheme auditor specifying any circumstances connected with their resignation which, in its opinion, significantly affect the interests of the members or prospective members of, or beneficiaries under, the scheme.
 Under the Disclosure Regulations, the annual report must include a copy of any statement made on resignation or removal in accordance with Regulations made under section 47(6) PA 1995.
 Where the auditor knows of no such circumstances, and hence makes a declaration to that effect, there is no requirement to include this declaration in the annual report, although it is often included for the avoidance of doubt.
-The trustees are required to provide a copy of the statement or declaration to the succeeding scheme auditor.
+The trustees are required to provide a copy of the statement or declaration to the succeeding scheme auditor and the scheme actuary within 14 days.
+The scheme auditor reports a statement of circumstances to TPR if it is considered to be a matter of material significance to TPR (see paragraphs 265 to 274).